 The world is at once a big place and quite small.
 From our corner of Birmingham, Alabama, South Highland Presbyterian Church actively supports missionary efforts around the world.
-From financial support for denominational mission offerings to building homes in Mexico to personal visits with missionaries in central Africa, our church is taking the love of Christ and the message of His redemption to all corners of the globe.
+From financial support for denominational mission offerings to teaching sustainable gardens around the globe to personal visits with missionaries in central Africa, our church is taking the love of Christ and the message of His redemption to all corners of the globe.

 Developments in Gardening (DIG) is an organization with a mission to improve the health and well-being of HIV-positive and other at-risk individuals in developing nations.
 We do this by teaching the skills and providing the infrastructure to create sustainable community gardens, thereby empowering people to improve both their nutrition and earning potential.
 South Highland helps support this effort through our mission contributions.
 Sarah Koch is the administrator and coordinator.

 Liaison with Missionaries: Our program of correspondence with the missionary families who are specifically supported by SHPC allows us to educate our congregants about the church’s global mission fields, as well as to give the missionaries support in work they are doing in response to God's call.South Highlands contributes to the support of six missionary families/individuals.

 - Presbyterian Frontier Fellowship: Rev. Dr. Cody Watson

 - Democratic Republic of Congo: Jeff and Christi Boyd

 - Democratic Republic of Congo: Dr. John and Gwenda Fletcher

 - Democratic Republic of Congo: Rev. Bob and Kristi Rice

 - South Sudan: Leisa Wagstaff

 One Great Hour of Sharing: SHPC participates in this offering.
 One-third goes to PCUSA Hunger Programs; one-third funds Self Development Of People programs and one-third goes for Presbyterian Disaster Relief.
 SHPC Contact: Greta Clark.